 Even with all the COVID-19 restrictions, hiring a great photographer is one thing you can still do.
 Schedule a photo shoot with just you, your fiancé(e) and your photographer the day before (or a few days before) the wedding so you can get some meaningful and unhurried portraits taken.
 This is another opportunity to become comfortable being photographed, especially if it has been some time since your engagement photos -- a little modeling refresher could be helpful and fun.
 Doing so will make the wedding day photography feel more natural, and you'll have some great pictures to look back on to remember the experience.

 Serve Your Favorite Food

 A smaller guest list and non-traditional venue gives you the freedom to do several things that you may not be able to do under normal circumstances.
-Serving your favorite food is a great way to ensure an extra-meaningful wedding, whether it's getting your favorite restaurant to cater the affair, hiring a food truck instead of a caterer, or turning your reception into a backyard barbecue.
-Having less people to feed allows you to be more creative and spend more money per person to choose the food that you most prefer.
+Serving your favorite food and drinks is a great way to ensure an extra-meaningful wedding.
+Whether that means ordering your favorite bottle of wine, getting your favorite restaurant to cater the affair, hiring a food truck instead of a caterer, or turning your reception into a backyard barbecue, having fewer mouths to feed allows you to be more creative and spend more money per person to choose the food that you most prefer.

 If you're still trying to decide on your wedding style, take our short wedding style quiz to discover which type of wedding might be best for you!
 And feel free to message our live chat team at any time to learn more about how you can get meaningful rings to match your meaningful wedding, no matter what's going on in the world around you.